tuxcodejohn/sqliteXX3/README.md

-Variadic Template Test Foo!
+SQLite3 Variadic Template Test Foo!

 -------

 Hope this becomes once a usable sqlite3 binding for modern C++.

-For now it suffers from Compilerbugs :-)
+It suffers from bugs in gcc up to 4.9.1.

+Working as far as tested afterwards.
+(Ummm there was not too much serious testing applied...)